bjourne/rt-article/README.md

         -DEMBREE_GEOMETRY_USER=OFF ..
     $ make

-Refer to Embree's official repository for general compilation instructions.
+Refer to Embree's own repository for general compilation instructions.

 When running the programs viewer, viewer_stream, viewer_ispc, pathtracer and pathtracer_ispc, Embree will print out the message